adimesika1/CloudWalker/README.md

 ### Processed

+This part should be only run once per dataset.
 To prepare the data, run `python dataset_prepare.py <dataset>`

 Processing will rearrange dataset in `npz` files.
+The folder with the files "dataset_processed_tmp" automatically being generated (in root).
-Then, copy the generated directory to `CloudWalker/datasets_processed/<dataset>`.
+Then, copy the generated files for the `<dataset>` to `CloudWalker/datasets_processed/<dataset>`.

 The model can be run in two ways.
 On one, walks that are already prepared, and on the other, walks that are created during training.
 We decided to release the most efficient version.
 It currently requires the walks to be pre-created.